Hell or High Water Farm

 At Hell or High Water Farm our work is grounded in a deep respect for our natural world and all the creatures in it.
 We believe it is our responsibility as farmers to foster sustainable and regenerative agricultural practices as stewards of the land and our community.

-We grow vegetables and flowers using certified organic, non-GMO seeds.
-We focus heavily on heirloom varieties and are proud to source many of our seeds from Pacific Northwest farm based seed companies such as Uprising Seeds, Adaptive Seeds, and Wild Garden Seed.
+We grow vegetables and flowers using certified organic and non-GMO seeds.
+We are proud to source many of our seeds from Pacific Northwest seed companies such as Uprising Seeds and Adaptive Seeds.
 Varieties that cannot be sourced locally are purchased through Johnny's Selected Seeds in Maine or High Mowing Seeds in Vermont.
-We avoid growing crops which require plastic packaging such as salad mix and other frequently bagged items in favor for small lettuce heads that can be prepared at home without the waste of single use plastic.
-All the packaging we use for our vegetables and flowers may be reused, composted or recycled.
+We limit our use of single use plastics and opt for packaging that may be reused, composted or recycled when possible.

 The only truly dependable production technologies are those that are sustainable over the long term.
 By that very definition, they must avoid erosion, pollution, environmental degradation, and resource waste.
 Any rational food-production system will emphasize the well-being of the soil-air-water biosphere, the creatures which inhabit it, and the human beings who depend upon it." ―Eliot Coleman